LEGAL ENTITY IDENTIFIER REGISTRATION PRICES

 LEI Register is an LEI registration agent.

 LEIs are universal codes and are not tied to any specific country.
 Each LOU has its own identifier, which is contained in the first four numbers of an LEI.
 LEIs are valid worldwide regardless of the LOU that issued the code.

 Renewing the Legal Entity Identifier is necessary to ensure that all information about the company connected to an LEI is up to date.
 To ease the administrative burden on companies and organisations, LEI Register allows paying for multiple annual renewals.
 In this case, the LEI Register takes it upon itself to verify the information upon renewal of an LEI for the designated period.
 Information updates are performed on the basis of official registry data.

-LEI Register normally issues your Legal Entity Identifier within 1–24 hours from the moment of payment for the application (if the company submits any necessary additional documents promptly).
+LEI Register normally provides your Legal Entity Identifier within 1–24 hours from the moment of payment for the application (if the company submits any necessary additional documents promptly).

 Legal Entity Identifier codes are issued for a fee and an annual maintenance fee must be paid for the renewal of the code.